Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 the live collector and not ephemeral sidecar state. `Export::doApply` rebuilds the active validator view from the parent ledger, verifies each witness signature against the `ttEXPORT` inner transaction, requires source-view quorum, then canonically assembles the target-chain multisigned transaction.
+During live build/validation, signing keys must still map through the node's current manifest cache to active parent-ledger validators.
+Historical `LedgerReplay` is
+different: it is reconstructing an already-validated ledger from its persisted transaction stream, and the witness does not carry a historical manifest map.
+In that mode, the witness supplies the historical membership material; apply still checks signatures and threshold, but does not reject an old signing key merely because today's manifest cache no longer maps it after rotation.
 A node that times out before accepting a root has no witness and retries/expires; a node that proceeds uses the same transaction-stream witness during live build and historical replay.
 The build-scoped witness map is only an index over that